TobiasBerg/vscode-touchbar-rename/README.md

 # touchbar-rename README

-Simple extension which adds a button to the touchBar on OS X which makes it easy to access the rename command
+Simple extension which adds a button to the touchBar on macOS which makes it easy to access the rename command

 ## Release Notes